 Aldi launches schools competition challenging children in Sussex to design a billboard

-As part of its award-winning Get Set to Eat Fresh programme in partnership with Team GB and ParalympicsGB, the supermarket is challenging children aged 5–14 to submit artwork that inspires others to make healthy, positive choices around food.
+As part of its award-winning Get Set to Eat Fresh programme in partnership with Team GB and ParalympicsGB, the supermarket is challenging children aged five to 14 to submit artwork that inspires others to make healthy, positive choices around food.

+The winners will see their designs displayed on a real billboard in their local area and receive a £100 Aldi voucher.

 Entries will be judged by a panel of Aldi colleagues and Team GB and ParalympicsGB representatives, with a total of three winners selected to help Aldi share the message of healthy eating with communities across the country.